myoung325/sma/README.md

 * Moved control buttons to above the preview window.
 * Added graphics for clock and flip buttons.
 * Added support for higher resolution cameras.
 The app will select the highest supported resolution and display the selected resolution.
-* Added scaling of the GUI and preview window.
+* Added scaling of the GUI and preview window and placeholder for frames timeline.
 * Specifying "0.99999" in "imageCanvas.toBlob(blob => { resolve(blob) }, 'image/webp', 0.99999);" in aniamtor.js for higher frame image quality.

 Original README.md